News from Reading Neighbourhood Network – 15 October 2021

-Welcome to the latest Reading Neighbourhood Network newsletter, where you will find all the latest news and events from our members.
+Welcome to the latest Reading Neighbourhood Network newsletter, where you will find all the latest news and events from our members and the local voluntary sector.
 All our news and much more can be found on our website at www.rgneighbours.net.

 News from: Reading Borough Council